siriusctrl/UniPublic/eodp/README.md

 	- An atrribute is something that is self-contained, i.e., a color, and ID, a name.
 Whereas, an element is something that does or could have attributes of its own or contain other elements.
+    	When shoud use elements instead of attributes?
+		Some of the problems with attributes are:
+		- attributes cannot contain multiple values (child elements can)
+		- attributes are not easily expandable (for future changes)
+		- attributes cannot describe structures (child elements can)
+		- attributes are more difficult to manipulate by program code
+		- attribute values are not easy to test against a DTD
+		- If you use attributes as containers for data, you end up with documents that are difficult to read and maintain.
+Try to use elements to describe data.
+Use attributes only to provide information that is not relevant to the data

 8. XML documents example with attributes and name space
 	~~~XML
 	<?xml version="1.0" encoding="utf-8"?>